-To copy photos directly from your CompactFlash Card to your computer, follow these steps.
+To copy photos directly from your memory card to your computer, follow these steps.

-- ☐ Macintosh users must enable the PC Exchange extension software to access files on memory cards.
-See your Macintosh documentation for more information. - ☐ You can also access the photos in your memory card with the included EPSON Photo!3 software.
+- Macintosh users must enable the PC Exchange extension software to access files on memory cards.
+See your Macintosh documentation for more information. - □ You can also access the photos in your memory card with the included EPSON Photo!3 software.
 For instructions, see the EPSON Photo!3 User's Guide. - 1.
 Install the memory card into your computer.
-See "Installing a CompactFlash Card into your computer" on page 5-2. - 2.
+See "Installing a memory card into your computer" on page 6-2. - 2.
 Find and double-click the DCIM folder in your computer.
 Then double-click the 100EPSON folder.
 Your image files appear. - 3.
-Double-click a file to view its thumbnail image.

-4. Copy photos to the desired folder in your computer.
+Double-click a file to view its thumbnail image. - 4.
+Copy photos to the desired folder in your computer.

-- ☐ The PhotoPC 800 saves files in the automatically generated 100EPSON folder. - ☐ Files saved with the Save To Folder button are named automatically.
+- □ The PhotoPC 850Z saves files in the automatically generated 100EPSON folder. - Photo images you have taken are named automatically when they are saved.
 For example, 91020001.
 The first digit, 9, is the last number of the year you took photo.
 The next digit, 1, is the month, January.
 (October, November, and December are represented by X, Y, and Z, respectively.)
 The next two digits, 02, represent the day.
 The last four digits, 0001, indicate the order the file was saved.
 Image files use the JPG extension, and audio recording files use the WAV extension.

-Copying or deleting programs using a CompactFlash Card
+Copying or deleting programs using a memory card

-To copy programs to or erase programs from your camera using your CompactFlash Card, follow these steps.
+To copy programs to or erase programs from your camera using your memory card, follow these steps.

-- ☐ You can also upload programs to your memory card from your computer using the EPSON Program Uploader utility.
-See EPSON Photo!3 User's Guide. - Macintosh users must enable the PC Exchange extension software to access files on CompactFlash Cards.
-See your Macintosh documentation for more information. - Install the memory card into your computer.
-See "Installing a CompactFlash Card into your computer" on page 5-2. - 2.
-Create a folder in the card and name it OP-PROG. - Copy the opId8001.prg file from the CD-ROM's OP-PROG folder to the memory card's OP-PROG folder.
+- □ You can also upload programs to your memory card from your computer using the EPSON Program Uploader utility.
+See EPSON Photo!3 User's Guide. - Macintosh users must enable the PC Exchange extension software to access files on memory cards.
+See your Macintosh documentation for more information.

+- 1. Install the memory card into your computer.
+See "Installing a memory card into your computer" on page 6-2. - 2.
+Create a folder in the card and name it OP-PROG. - 3.
+Copy the opId8501.prg file from the CD-ROM's OP-PROG folder to the memory card's OP-PROG folder.

-Be sure to copy the opld8001.prg file into the OP-PROG folder, even when you want to delete a program from your camera.
+Be sure to copy the Opld8501.prg file into the OP-PROG folder, even when you want to delete a program from your camera.
 Otherwise, you cannot delete or copy programs.